 Create a new configuration and call it Development.
-The following is a screen by screen my configuration for development.
+The following is a screen-by-screen configuration for development.

-You can’t configure this screen any wrong.
-The most important part is the Accuracy level (top right) as it represents the highest fidelity possible the CPU cycles/ticks that affect your code behaviors.
+You can’t configure the screen above any wrong.
+The most important part is the Accuracy level (top right) as it represents the highest fidelity possible for the CPU cycles/ticks that affect your code behaviors.

 The screen below tells the emulator where to find your emulated hard drive and a folder (amigaHD) that the system sees as a real Amiga hard drive.
 If you need to transfer files to/from the host system (macOS) or the emulated system you can use that folder.

 You can create your own hard drive file, using HDF Creator.